Alexpascual28/rprk_turtlebot_lab_sessions/README.md

 4. **Connect the Pi to a local WiFi** network and **check the device's IP address** on the network.
    1. Type `sudo raspi-config` in the command line to open the configuration screen.
    2. Go to **“2: Network Options”** and then **“N2 Wireless LAN”** and enter the SSID and passphrase for your network.
+You must connect the Pi to the same network as your computer.
 For the lab network, use the following details:
       * **SSID:** *robotlab*
       * **Password:** *vetzlentath*
    3. Go to "Finish" and wait a few moments for the Raspberry Pi to connect.